-- (21) Payments received by Tribal members as a result of claims relating to the mismanagement of assets held in trust by the United States, to the extent such payments are also excluded from gross income under the Internal Revenue Code or other Federal law. - (22) Amounts that HUD is required by Federal Statute to exclude from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in paragraph (b) of this section apply.
+(21) Payments received by Tribal members as a result of claims relating to the mismanagement of assets held in trust by the United States, to the extent such payments are also excluded from gross income under the Internal Revenue Code or other Federal law.

+(22) Amounts that HUD is required by Federal Statute to exclude from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs that includes assistance under any program to which the exclusions set forth in paragraph (b) of this section apply.
 HUD will publish a notice in the Federal Register to identify the benefits that qualify for this exclusion.
 Updates will be published when necessary.

-- (23) Replacing housing "gap" payments made in accordance with 49 CFR part 24 that offset increased out of pocket costs of displaced persons that move from one federally subsidized housing unit to another Federally subsidized housing unit.
-Such replacement housing "gap" payments are not excluded from annual income if the increased cost of rent and utilities is subsequently reduced or eliminated, and the displaced person retains or continues to receive the replacement housing "gap" payments. - Nonrecurring income, which is income that will not be repeated in the coming year based on information provided by the family.
-Income received as an independent contractor, day laborer, or seasonal worker is not excluded from income under this paragraph, even if the source, date, or amount of the income varies.
-Nonrecurring income includes: Temporary, nonrecurring, or sporadic income (including gifts, lump sum additions to family assets (i.e. lottery/contest winnings, inheritances, etc.).
+(23) Replacing housing "gap" payments made in accordance with 49 CFR part 24 that offset increased out of pocket costs of displaced persons that move from one federally subsidized housing unit to another Federally subsidized housing unit.
+Such replacement housing "gap" payments are not excluded from annual income if the increased cost of rent and utilities is subsequently reduced or eliminated, and the displaced person retains or continues to receive the replacement housing "gap" payments.

+(24) Temporary, nonrecurring, or sporadic income (including gifts, lump sum additions to family assets (i.e. lottery/contest winnings, inheritances, etc.).